 For your convenience, hot beverages and snacks are sold in the Dorene Dwyer Hammes Media Commons and Café on the first floor of the Schurz Library.
 There also is a microwave available for heating food.

 Please do not leave personal items unattended at any time.
+We encourage you to use the lockers available at the Schurz Library.
 Found items turned in are held at the Circulation Desks of both libraries.

 Contact the Campus Police emergency number at 574-520-4239 to report suspicious behavior or a dangerous situation, then inform staff at the Circulation Desk.
 At Schurz Library, campus telephones are available on each floor by the elevators.
 Campus Police are available 24 hours a day for an escort on campus.